-The Second Draft Law provides for a new young employee bonus which allows for up to a 75% tax exemption on the bonus amount for the employee's personal income tax.
+The Second Draft Law provides for a new young employee bonus exemption which allows a tax exemption of up to 75% on the bonus amount payable to a qualifying employee.

-This new regime's requirements include that to benefit from this bonus exemption the employee must be under 30 years old, engaged in his first employment contract, and total annual remuneration does not exceed EUR 100,000.
+The requirements applicable to the new regime include that the employee must be under 30 years old, engaged in their first employment contract, and total annual remuneration does not exceed EUR 100,000.